altheaHicks/Chocolate-Box-Simulator/README.md

 $ ./a.out 42
 ```

 Any seed value may be used.
-If you user does not provide a seed value, an error message will pop up and program will terminate.
+If user does not provide a seed value, an error message will pop up and program will terminate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)